noddde

 View Persistence

-Persisting projection views with ViewStore, auto-persistence via identity maps, and choosing between eventual and strong consistency.
+Persisting projection views with ViewStore, auto-persistence via the on map, and choosing between eventual and strong consistency.

 View persistence enables projections to automatically store and retrieve per-entity views using typed view stores.
-Instead of manually wiring event handlers to save views and writing boilerplate query handlers that delegate to repositories, you declare an identity map and a viewStore factory -- the framework handles the rest.
+Instead of manually wiring event handlers to save views and writing boilerplate query handlers that delegate to repositories, you declare id extractors in the projection's on map and provide a viewStore in the domain configuration — the framework handles the rest.

 The ViewStore Interface